rsvp/chess/README.md

 * You need not play well, just help your opponent to play badly.
 * You will have to lose thousands of games before becoming a decent player.
 * You will learn much more from a game you lost than from a game you won.
-* Your chess deteriorates as your body does, since you cannot separate body from mind.
+* Your playing deteriorates as your body does, since mind and body cannot be separated.

 ---